 Providing hardware and software

-The final part of the build phase is documentation and standardization.
+The final step in this phase is documentation and standardization.
+It’s not glamorous, but it’s crucial.

 Operate phase

-At this stage, your BOT partner manages the team and resource and keeps service standards high.
+At this stage, your BOT partner manages the team, allocates resources, and keeps delivery standards high.

-This phase usually lasts 6–18 months, depending on scope and team size.
+This phase usually lasts 6–18 months, depending on the size and complexity of your setup.

 It gives you time to refine processes, prove the model works, and build confidence in the setup.

-While your partner handles the day-to-day, you stay close – observing, learning, and gradually stepping in more.
+While your partner handles the day-to-day, you stay involved – reviewing performance, joining sprint reviews, and gradually taking a more active role.

-Performance tracking keeps everything on course.
-The right metrics show both how operations are going now and whether the team is ready for transfer.
+Performance tracking is essential to keep everything on course.
+Metrics should reflect both how operations perform now and how ready the team is for independence.

 You should track:

-This phase is also the right time to make improvements.
+This phase is also the best time to refine how the team works.

-Technology upgrades and process refinements introduced here don’t just benefit your current operations.
+The tech upgrades and process improvements introduced here don’t just make current operations more efficient.

-They carry over during transfer, giving you a strong, efficient setup from day one.
+They carry over to the transfer phase, giving you a setup that’s already stable, productive, and aligned with your internal standards from day one.

 Transfer preparation